-- Preview Email Newsletter

 *

 A Miami University researcher is developing a new way to secure virtual and augmented reality (XR) devices by tracking how users naturally move their head and eyes - patterns that are unique to each person and impossible to fake.
-This research addresses critical vulnerabilities in current authentication methods with a solution that is low cost, e more PR
+This research addresses critical vulnerabilities in current authentication methods with a solution that is low cost, easy to implement, proactive, and hard to mimic.
+Fo more PR

 |